Marquez607/C_Programming_Reference/README.md

 ## Strings

-## Geeks4Geeks References to More Advanced Content
+## Geeksforgeeks References to More Advanced Content
-These are specific C features that I believe should be investigated even if I wasn't able to cover them in this guide as of now.
-These are from Geeks4Geeks.\
+These are specific C features that I believe should be investigated even if I wasn't able to cover them in this guide as of now. \
 Structs: https://www.geeksforgeeks.org/structures-c/ \
 Bitwise Operators: https://www.geeksforgeeks.org/bitwise-operators-in-c-cpp/ \
 Function Pointers: https://www.geeksforgeeks.org/function-pointer-in-c/